How comfortable are you with sales?

-Picture yourself inviting a close friend to your birthday party: how would you invite her/him?
-What would you say?
-I bet you just ask for it.
+Picture yourself inviting a close friend to your birthday party: how would you ask them?

-It’s your desire to have some fun have together, and you feel it’s gonna be great.
+You desire to have some fun together, and you feel it’s going to be great.

-Imagine yourself in a sales conversation inviting your potential client to work with you.
+Imagine yourself inviting your potential client to work with you in a sales conversation.

 I want you to see the moment you tell about how you can help in that same way, with passion, heart-to-heart.

-The moment you start embracing this shift, you approach sales in a completely different way.
+The moment you start embracing this shift, you approach sales entirely differently.